Not that Dress Again! Avoiding the Pitfalls of Social Advertising

 Re-targeting: Create specific social ad segments based on the level of engagement with emails, such as subscribers who have:

 - Opened, clicked but didn’t convert.

-Reactivation campaigns: We all have those loyal customers who just stop opening their emails one day.
-Perhaps you said something to upset them, or maybe they changed email address and didn’t tell you?
-Try sending compelling social ads to subscribers who haven’t opened emails in a while, or worse, unsubscribed.
+Reactivation campaigns: Send compelling social ads to subscribers who haven’t opened emails in a while, or worse, unsubscribed.
 Include an offer to get them back to the website and update their contact details or re-subscribe.

 These people know and like you; you’re not trying to get a new customer, you’re targeting existing customers.
 You know the person, you know your relationship with them, you know what they’ve purchased.
 Using social ads, you can group customers into segments to do very sophisticated targeting that people will respond to.

 For example, you can target an ad to a custom audience who bought a particular item, let’s say that red dress.
 You don’t want to target them with ads showing the red dress they just purchased.
-Instead, target that group with accessories or items related to the dress they bought to encourage another purchase.
+You can target that group of purchasers with accessories or items related to the dress to encourage another purchase.
 Perhaps you sell an amazing pair of shoes, or products by the same designer that could get the customer back on your site and shopping again.

 Targeting a social advertising campaign at your existing customers is relatively easy.
 All it will cost you is the time it takes to create your audiences, and the price of the ads themselves.

 Keep in mind that your audiences have to be updated and refreshed constantly.
 If you don’t keep this information up to date, you can start to create a bad customer experience.
 Your customers might start to see old ads, ads that aren’t relevant anymore, or the same ads over and over.